webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 Congratulations! 🎉

-We have have successfully created a simple app that displays a list of all created channels and their announcements, all powered by Webiny Headless CMS and React Native.
+We have successfully created a simple app that displays a list of all created channels and their announcements, all powered by Webiny Headless CMS and React Native.

 > The same can also be achieved with other popular tools, like [React](https://www.reactjs.org/).
 To learn more, click [here](/docs/guides/headless-react-tutorial).